 It's an attention-grabber, too.
 The hot pink version I tested has iridescent accents around the eyelets, and the upper itself is slightly sparkly, with metallic fibers under the topmost layer of mesh.
 It's also available in a more subtle black or white colorway, but even these have gold accents, and this shoe is going to attract envious glances either way.

 Bear in mind, however, that they do seem to come up a little small.
-If you're not used to Saucony road shoes, I'd recommend going down half a size.
+If you're not used to Saucony road shoes, I'd recommend going up half a size.

 Saucony Endorphin Pro 3 on the road

 The Saucony Endorphin Pro 3 is a pricey racing shoe, but you're getting a lot of fun for your money.
 Like most heavily cushioned shoes, it feels a tad wobbly at slow speeds, but really comes into its own when you pick up the pace.
 The carbon plate is seriously stiff, and I particularly enjoyed it on hills; lift onto your forefoot and the energy is directed exactly where you want it.

 The Saucony Endorphin Pro 3 isn't just the lightest running shoe I've ever worn, it;s also the most breathable.
 The upper is made entirely from mesh, and air blows straight through.
 I even felt air movement on the arch of my foot, which was unusual, but very pleasant in summer (and even airier than the Endorphin Speed 3).

 It's not fragile, though; I've put lots of long miles into the Endorphin Pro 3, and the upper is none the worse for wear.

 That upper hugs the foot nicely, and the shoe's flat laces hold it firmly in place with virtually no stretch and ample length for creating a heel lock.